 It is sad that we have to ask ourselves questions like this.
 Many countries in the world are struggling with war, crime, violence, terrorism, and other similar problems so it is natural to wonder how safe a country is before visiting.
 Croatia did suffer through a war in recent history, which is why some people still think it may be unsafe.

-That being said, the Croatian War of Independence ended 24 years ago.
-Aside from the last war having ended more than two decades ago, there are many other reasons why Croatia is a safe country.
+That being said, the Croatian War of Independence ended in 1995, more than 2 decades ago.
+Aside from the last war being long over, there are many other reasons why Croatia is a safe country.

 How safe is Croatia?

 Croatia is actually one of the safest countries in the world.
 According to The Global Peace Index, Croatia is 27th on the list of the safest countries in the world as of 2019, out of 163 countries evaluated.
 Twenty-three different indicators are used to determine the safety of an individual country.

 - Number of internal and external violent conflicts

 - Level of distrust

 - Number of homicides

 - Military expenditures as a percentage of GDP